[PROVISIONAL TRANSLATION FROM PERSIAN]

 [Personal information has been redacted.]

-The Media Statement of the Iranian Baha’i Community
+The Media Statement of the Baha’i Community of Iran

 As many of our dear countrymen are aware, at times, there are false and misleading statements published in the mass media regarding the Baha’i Faith.
 Certain terms such as the “Heads” or “Leaders of Baha’ism” may be used but this reflects the uninformed nature or the intentions of the writers to misrepresent the administrative structure and the manner of organizing the affairs of the Baha’i community.
 Given that such titles and positions do not exist within the Baha’i community, we want to bring to the attention of our dear countrymen, particularly the authors who have high professional standards and who wish to write their reports with accuracy, the following essential explanation.